On the wave equation in spacetimes of Goedel type: Solving the wave equation by an ansatz

-and The above operators fulfill the SO(3) relations: The representation spaces are grouped in sectors, each with a definite value of $L^2=\la(\la+1)$ and $L_3\in[-\la,\la]$, where $\la$ is a positive integer or half-integer\footnote{Only the integer or half integer values of $\la$ are allowed, for otherwise one would be lead to standard contradictions (eg. states of negative norm, after sufficiently many applications of $L_+$). }.
+The task is now to determine the functions, $\psi(\theta,\vp)$, which in order to make the d'Alembert equation separable must be eigenfunctions of the Casimir operator $C_2$.
+This operator (as well as $L_1, L_2, L_3$) is a selfadjoint operator on the Hilbert space of square-integrable functions with respect to the product

-The lowest states, $\psi_{-\la}$, which are annihilated by $L_-$ with the eigenvalue $-\la$ of $L_3$, and the highest states $\psi_\la$ (annihilated by $L_+$ with the eigenvalue $\la$ of $L_3$) can now be determined.
-One finds
+Let us investigate the sectors consisting of eigenvectors of $C_2$ to the eigenvalue $\la(\la+1)$ and of $L_3$ to eigenvalues in $[-\la,\la]$, where $\la$ is a positive integer or half-integer\footnote{Only the integer or half integer values of $\la$ are allowed, for otherwise one would be lead to standard contradictions (eg. states of negative norm, after sufficiently many applications of $L_+$). }.
+The lowest states in each of the sector, $\psi_{-\la}$, which are annihilated by $L_-$ with the eigenvalue $-\la$ of $L_3$, and the highest states $\psi_\la$ (annihilated by $L_+$ with the eigenvalue $\la$ of $L_3$) can now be determined easily:

 These function must be periodic in $\vp$, with identical values for $\vp=0$ and $\vp=2\pi$, and therefore $a+\la\equiv m$ must also be an integer.
 Now it is easy to see, that either there holds